 The plant parts have been used as herbal remedy for liver and gallbladder complaints.

 Dandelion herb is also a good tonic, appetite stimulant and is a good remedy for dyspeptic complaints.

-Traditionally, flower stems used as soothening agent for burns and stings (for example in stinging nettle allergy).
+Traditionally, flower stems used as a soothing agent for burns and stings (for example in stinging nettle allergy).

-Although dandelion herb contains some bitter principles, it can be safely used in healthy individuals without any reservations.
-However, in patients on potassium sparing diuretic therapy, it may aggravate potassium toxicity.
-Dandelion herb can also induce allergic contact dermatitis in some sensitive individuals.
+Although dandelion herb contains some bitter principles, it can be safely used in healthy persons without any reservations.
+However, in patients on potassium-sparing diuretic therapy, it may aggravate potassium toxicity.
+The dandelion herb can also induce allergic contact dermatitis in some sensitive individuals.
 (Medical disclaimer).

 ≻≻-Back to Herbs from Dandelion herb.
 Visit here for an impressive list of all varieties of herbs with complete illustrations of their nutrition facts and health benefits.

 ≻≻-Back to Home page.